Level 6

 What Next...

-- Continue to study a Master’s Degree (Physiotherapy, Nutrition, Psychology, Exercise Physiology, Physical education, public health and allied professions etc.)
+- Continue to study a Master’s Degree (Physiotherapy, Nutrition, Psychology, Exercise Physiology, Physical Education, Public Health and Allied Professions etc.).

 - Enter employment industries either through direct access routes via additional qualifications also, for example;

-- Students also enter the teaching profession at FE levels, securing roles as Associate and Full time lecturers.
-Indeed the College has previously employed former graduates from this programme as Lectures on our Sports programmes
+Sport and Exercise Psychologist, Sports Coaching/ Physical education teacher, Biomechanist, Sport and Exercise Nutritionist, Physiotherapist/Chiropractor, Performance Analyst, Strength and Conditioning Coach/Performance Coach. - Students also enter the teaching profession at FE levels, securing roles as Associate and Full time lecturers.
+Indeed the College has previously employed former graduates from this programme as Lecturers on our various Sports programmes.